harrisonrw/SwiftyAuth/README.md

 # SwiftyAuth
-Example of Authentication with Firebase and SwiftUI
+Example of a registration/login screen SwiftUI.